 This is a huge but shallow reservoir on the Deschutes River, downstream from Crane Prairie Reservoir.

 The trees here were cut before the area was flooded, but all those stumps plus acquatic vegetation provide excellent cover.

 Look for the most bass to be in shallower water away from cold-water sources like the Deschutes River inlet, especially in the spring.
 As the reservoir is drawn down during the summer, bass will move down into the old river channels.

-Wickiup also opens on the fourth Saturday in April and closes after Oct.
+Like its neighbor Crane Prairie, Wickiup also opens in late April and closes after Oct.
 31.